 - AGN: You will be assigned an anonymous grading number for both your brief and oral argument.

-University of San Diego School of Law National Criminal Procedure Tournament, Burton D. Wechsler First Amendment Competition, ABA National Appellate Advocacy Competition, Dean Jerome Prince Memorial Evidence Competition, Robert Orseck Memorial Competition, and the John J. Gibbons National Criminal Procedure Competition.
+University of San Diego School of Law National Criminal Procedure Tournament, Burton D. Wechsler First Amendment Competition, ABA National Appellate Advocacy Competition, Florida Bar National Tax Moot Court Competition, Willem C. Vis International Commercial Arbitration Moot Court Competition, Robert Orseck Memorial Competition, and the John J. Gibbons National Criminal Procedure Competition.

 A maximum of 4 credits are possible: 1 credit for the Class Component, 2 credits for serving as a competitor, and 1 credit for serving as a student coach.